GOOD FOR THE PLANET IS GOOD FOR BUSINESS

-Sustainability is core to our business.
-We’re well on our way to reaching our 2050 goal of carbon neutrality.
-In fact, we’re also on track to have 100% of Heinz Ketchup tomatoes sustainably sourced by 2025.
-And our commitment doesn’t stop there.
+Sustainability is core to all our Heinz products, and we’re well on our way to reaching our 2050 goal of carbon neutrality.
+In fact, we’re on track to have 100% of Heinz Ketchup tomatoes sustainably sourced by 2025.

 OUR TOMATOES